Hamiltonian Truncation with Larger Dimensions: Perturbation Theory

 At weak coupling, $ g \ll1 $, the spectrum of the Hamiltonian \reef{ham1} can be computed in perturbation theory.
 In this approach, the energy levels are each expressed as an expansion in powers of the weak coupling $E_i R=\Delta_i + \sum_{n=1}^\infty E^{(n)}_i$.
 As we are using the Hamiltonian formulation to describe our QFT, we can directly apply Rayleigh--Schr$\ddot{\text{o}}$dinger (RS) perturbation theory to generate this expansion.
 The first few terms of the RS series are given by \bea E_{i}\, R &= \Delta_i+ \underbrace{ \phantom{ \bigg|} V_{ii} \phantom{ \bigg|} }_{E_i^{(1)}}+ \underbrace{ \phantom{ \bigg|} V_{ik} \frac{1}{\Delta_{ik}} V_{ki} \phantom{ \bigg|} }_{E_i^{(2)}}+ \underbrace{ \phantom{ \bigg|} V_{ik} \frac{1}{\Delta_{ik}} V_{kk^\prime} \frac{1}{ \Delta_{ik^\prime}} V_{k^\prime i} - V_{ii} \, V_{ik}\frac{1}{\Delta_{ik}^2} V_{ki} }_{E_i^{(3)}} \nonumber \\[.2cm] &+ \underbrace{ \phantom{ \bigg|} \frac{V_{ik}V_{kk^\prime }V_{k^\prime k^{\prime \prime}} V_{k^{\prime \prime}i} }{\Delta_{ik} \Delta_{ik^\prime} \Delta_{ik^{\prime\prime}}} - E^{(2)}_i \frac{V_{ik} V_{ki}}{\Delta_{ik}^2} - 2 V_{ii} \frac{V_{ik}V_{kk^\prime}V_{k^\prime i}}{\Delta_{ik}^2\Delta_{ik^\prime}} - V_{ii}^2 \frac{V_{ik} V_{ki} }{\Delta_{ik}^3} }_{E_i^{(4)}} \, + \, O(V^5) \eea where $\Delta_{ij}=\Delta_i-\Delta_j$, and a sum over intermediate states $k, k^\prime, k^{\prime\prime}\neq i $ is implicit.
 In the expansion above, we refer to all the terms entering with a negative sign as subtraction terms.
 A useful feature of RS perturbation theory is that it makes applying the TCSA as a UV regulator to the $E^{(n)}_i$ straightforward; all that is required is to truncate each of the sums in \reef{pert1} to include only states with $\Delta_k\le\D$.

 As our Hamiltonian represents a CFT deformed with a \emph{local} relevant operator, it is also possible to apply conformal perturbation theory.
 In this formulation, the ground state (g.s.) energy $E_{gs}^{(n)}$ at the $n$th order is expressed as the integrated connected CFT $n$-point function denoted by $\langle \cdots \rangle_c$.
 For perturbations around a free theory, this corresponds to the usual sum over connected vacuum Feynman diagrams with $n$ vertices.
-More generally in conformal perturbation theory, it can be expressed as \be E_{gs}^{(n)} = -( - g)^n S_{d-1} /n! \int_{\mathds{R}^d} \prod_{i=1}^{n-1}{d^dx_i} |x_i|^{\Delta-d} \, \langle \phi_\Delta(x_1) \cdots \phi_\Delta(x_{n-1}) \phi_\Delta(1) \rangle_c \, , \ee where $S_{d-1}=2 \pi^{\frac{d}{2}}/\Gamma(d/2)$ and the spacetime coordinate denoted as 1 represents a unit vector in $\mathds{R}^d$.
+More generally, in conformal perturbation theory, when the deforming operator is primary, it can be expressed as \be E_{gs}^{(n)} = -( - g)^n S_{d-1} /n! \int_{\mathds{R}^d} \prod_{i=1}^{n-1}{d^dx_i} |x_i|^{\Delta-d} \, \langle \phi_\Delta(x_1) \cdots \phi_\Delta(x_{n-1}) \phi_\Delta(1) \rangle_c \, , \ee where $S_{d-1}=2 \pi^{\frac{d}{2}}/\Gamma(d/2)$ and the spacetime coordinate denoted as 1 represents a unit vector in $\mathds{R}^d$.
 The conformal perturbation theory for the ground state energy was derived earlier for the $d=2$ case in \cite{Klassen:1990dx}.
 The proof of \reef{pert2} follows from considering the exponential decay of the partition function at large (euclidean) time: $E_{gs}(g)= -\lim_{\tau\rightarrow \infty} \frac{1}{\tau}\log \text{Tr}[e^{-\tau H}]$.
-The form for the integral measure is obtained after performing a Weyl coordinate transformation to express the original correlator on the cylinder $\mathds{R} \times S_{d-1}$ in terms of a correlator on the plane $\mathds{R}^d$.
+The form for the integral measure $|x_i|^{\Delta-d}$ is obtained after performing a Weyl coordinate transformation to express the original correlator on the cylinder $\mathds{R} \times S_{d-1}$ in terms of a correlator on the plane $\mathds{R}^d$.
+We comment now on our notation: we use $x_i$ and $\phi_\Delta(x_i)$ to denote coordinates and fields on $\mathds{R}^d$.
+Fields on the cylinder $\phi_\Delta(\tau,\vec x_i)$ are distinguished by using $(\tau_i, \vec x_i)$ coordinates, where $\vec x_i$ is a vector in $S^{d-1}$ and $\tau_i$ is the cylinder time coordinate.